Date: 22nd and 23rd May 2018 – APPLICATIONS CLOSED

 Those are some of the questions this practical, two-day workshop will answer.
 By the end of the seminar, you will know what kind of content resonates with your audiences; how to listen to those audiences; how to react to criticism on social media; and how to invest in the right social media networks for your organization.

 The workshop will be led by Noah Miller, a veteran public relations strategist who has worked for Bell Pottinger as well as Deloitte.
-During the 2017 elections, he did extensive social media monitoring for the International Foundation for Electoral Systems (IFES), and he has helped to organized Nairobi’s Social Media Week.
+During the 2017 elections, he did extensive social media monitoring for the International Foundation for Electoral Systems (IFES), and he has helped to organize Nairobi’s Social Media Week.
 He has led crisis communications and social media workshops all over Africa and Asia.

 - how to craft an effective social media strategy.